-“Scarlett was released from the laboratory in December 2016 and we adopted her in January 2017,” say Scarlett’s adopted parents Janie and Phil.
+“Scarlett was released from the laboratory in December 2016 and we adopted her through the rescue charity Beagle Freedom Project in January 2017.

 Her passport indicates she is three old, but the poor state of her teeth suggests she might be as much as a year older than that.
 It is clear that Scarlett is no ordinary dog.
 She enjoys her freedom, her long forest walks, gives huge amounts of love and enjoys playing with toys and other dogs.
 In many ways she appears to be a normal pet dog that’s enjoying life, but underneath the surface is a very deep sadness.